SpookyDervish/Comet/README.md

   - [ ] Catch exceptions

 ## Compiling
 Just run `make` in the root of the repo.
-This will create the `cometc` executable.
+This will create the `cometc` and `comet` executables.
 If you want a debug build, run `make debug`.
 Debug builds include the address sanitizer for tracking down segfaults.